 We strongly urge you not to make a practice of taking your child out of school early.
-If it is necessary for a student to be dismissed early, we do recommend that a note from his/her guardian be given to the office prior to the early dismissal.
-Before departure from school, the parent/guardian is to come to the office, ask for the child, and complete the sign out sheet.
+If it is necessary for a student to be dismissed early, we do recommend that a note from his/ her guardian be given to the office prior to the early dismissal.
+Before departure from school, the parent/ guardian is to come to the office, ask for the child, and complete the sign out sheet.
 We will ask for your ID (driver's license, etc.) before calling for the student.
 Students will not be permitted to leave with any individual who isn't listed on the current enrollment form.
-Early dismissals before 11:00 am and before 3:00 pm are entered in the attendance record as tardy and count against perfect attendance.
+Dismissals before 2:55 PM are entered in the attendance record as tardy and count against perfect attendance.